jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Booth, C. (2011). *Reflective Teaching, Effective Learning: Instructional Literacy for Library Educators.* Chicago, IL: American Library Association Editions.

+Bransford, J., Brown, A. & Cocking, R. (2000).
+Learning and transfer.
+In _How people learn: Brain, mind, experience, and school._ Washington, DC: The National Academies Press. [https://doi.org/10.17226/9854](https://doi.org/10.17226/9854)

+Freire, P. (2009). _Pedagogy of the oppressed_ (30th anniversary ed.).
+New York City, NY: Continuum.

+hooks, b.
+(1994). _Teaching to transgress: Education as the practice of freedom._ New York City, NY: Routledge.

 Keller, J. M. (1983).
 Motivational design of instruction.
 In C. M. Reigeluth (Ed.), *Instructional-design theories and models: An overview of their current status.* Hillsdale, NJ: Lawrence Erlbaum Associates.

+Mezirow, J. (2009).
+Transformative learning theory.
+In _Transformative learning in practice: Insights from community, workplace, and higher education._ J. Mezirow & E. Taylor, Eds.
+Hoboken, NJ: Jossey-Bass.

+Reed, P. J. (2017).
+Lecture comments.
+University of Washington iSchool.

+Shore, I. (1996). _When students have power: Negotiating authority in critical pedagogy._ Chicago, IL: University of Chicago Press.

 Stevens, E. & Tieman, A. (2017).
 We used problem-based learning in library instruction and came to question its treatment of students. _In The Library With The Lead Pipe._ Retrieved from (http://www.inthelibrarywiththeleadpipe.org/2017/we-used-problem-based-learning-in-library-instruction-and-came-to-question-its-treatment-of-students/)[http://www.inthelibrarywiththeleadpipe.org/2017/we-used-problem-based-learning-in-library-instruction-and-came-to-question-its-treatment-of-students/]